MarcelGarus/server/blog/2022-03-20-coronoise.md

 }
 ```

-In this example, the incidence rate in Potsdam is `txt:100000 * cases7_lk / EWZ = 100000 * 3298 / 182112 = 1810.97`.
+In this example, the incidence rate in Potsdam is `dart:100000 * cases7_lk / EWZ = 100000 * 3298 / 182112 = 1810.97`.

-By setting `returnGeometry=true` in the URL, you'll also get a list of outline coordinates for each district.
+By setting `rust:returnGeometry=true` in the URL, you'll also get a list of outline coordinates for each district.
 Because the API response will be big (~7MB, larger than the app itself) and the task of determining in which district you are is computation-heavy, it should probably be outsourced to a more powerful server.
 For this project, I just harcoded the location to Potsdam.